 Much of the financial aid process and offering of financial aid is regulated by federal law which first supposes that the financial responsibility for post-secondary education lies with the student and family.
 However, due to our strong financial foundation, endowment, and the continued financial support of the P.E.O.
 Sisterhood, a philanthropic educational organization dedicated solely to furthering education for women, we offer several scholarships and grants to help make a Cottey education affordable.

-After admission, the results of the Free Application for Federal Student Aid (FAFSA) are reviewed and the best financial aid package is offered.
-Your award letter outlines the types and amounts of financial aid for which you qualify.
+Upon admission acceptance, the results of the Free Application for Federal Student Aid (FAFSA) are reviewed and the best financial aid package is offered.
+Your award offer outlines the types and amounts of financial aid for which you qualify.

 Net Price Calculator

 Cottey offers a comprehensive program of merit and need-based financial assistance options, including gift and self-help options, as well as payment plans.
 How much your education will cost depends on your family’s financial circumstances and your academic background.
 To get an idea of cost at an individual level, a net price calculator may be a good start.